 This also makes a lot of the film an opportunity for surprise, because you never know when a Quentin Tarantino character is going to bite the dust, or if they are someone who will come back later in the film.

-One of the apparent directing methods described in Quentin Tarantino interviews is his stretched out suspense.
+One prominent feature described in Quentin Tarantino interviews, and a major element in his directing style, is his stretched-out suspense.
 Because Tarantino scenes are often about eliciting emotions based on developments in the plot, he will stretch scenes out in a way that disarms the viewer, taking them on tonal shifts that can excite, depress, and entertain all at the same time.
+Like the Spahn Ranch sequence from Once Upon a Time...in Hollywood.

 Tarantino’s screenwriting process is based on his own personal flow, and he believes in his ability to write interesting scenes without concern for the length or other Hollywood considerations applied to other films.